Tuning Hyperparameters without Grad Students: Scalable and Robust Bayesian Optimisation with Dragonfly: Scaling up Bayesian Optimisation

 \subsection{Multi-fidelity Bayesian Optimisation}

 Traditional methods for BO are studied in \emph{single fidelity} settings; i.e. it is assumed that there is just a single expensive function $\func$.
 However, in practice, cheap approximations to $\func$ may be available.
 These lower fidelity approximations can be used to discard regions in $\Xcal$ with low function value.
 We can then reserve the expensive evaluations for a small promising region.
-For example, in hyperparameter tuning, the cross validation curve of an expensive machine learning algorithm can be approximated via cheaper training routines using less data. and/or fewer training iterations.
+For example, in hyperparameter tuning, the cross validation curve of an expensive machine learning algorithm can be approximated via cheaper training routines using less data and/or fewer training iterations.
 Similarly, scientific experiments can be approximated to varying degrees using cheaper data collection and computational techniques.

 \bayo{} techniques have been used in developing multi-fidelity optimisation methods in various applications such as hyperparameter tuning and industrial design~\citep{huang06mfKriging,swersky2013multi,klein2015towards, poloczek2016multi}.
 However, these methods do not come with theoretical underpinnings.
-There have been a line of work with theoretical guarantees developing multi-fidelity methods for specific tasks such as active learning~\citep{zhang15weakAndStrong}, and model selection~\citep{li2016hyperband}; however, they do not apply to general optimisation problems.
+There has been a line of work with theoretical guarantees developing multi-fidelity methods for specific tasks such as active learning~\citep{zhang15weakAndStrong}, and model selection~\citep{li2016hyperband}.
+However, these papers focus on the specific applications themselves and not on general optimisation problems.
 In a recent line of work~\citep{kandasamy2016mfbandit,kandasamy16mfbo,kandasamy2016mfgpbo,kandasamy2017boca}, we studied multi-fidelity optimisation and bandits under various assumptions on the approximations.
 To the best of our knowledge, this is the first line of work that theoretically formalises and analyses multi-fidelity optimisation.
 Of these, while our work in ~\citet{kandasamy2016mfbandit,kandasamy16mfbo,kandasamy2016mfgpbo} requires stringent assumptions on the approximations, our follow up work, \bocas~\citep{kandasamy2017boca}, uses assumptions of a more Bayesian flavour and can be applied as long as we define a kernel on the approximations.
 We first describe the setting and algorithm for \bocas and then discuss the various modifications in our implementation in \dragonfly.